Junior Stage Auditions

 Please note that auditioners are auditioning for a part in the show, not for a specific part.
 If there is only one part you are interested in or only one ensemble group you’re interested in being in (dance/tap ensemble only, for example), please let us know at your audition so that this information can be considered during casting.

-Callback requests will be virtual and will be emailed out after the final in-person audition on Saturday, April 26th.
-Virtual callbacks will be due by Tuesday, April 29th, at 5:00pm.
+Callback requests will be virtual and will be emailed out after the final in-person audition.
+Virtual callbacks will be due Saturday, December 21st by 2:00pm.
 Casting emails will be sent out following callbacks, indicating whether or not an actor has been cast in the show and which part (if any) they have received.

 A Note for Parents: